 Cockroaches carry disease

-Cockroaches are famous for how they carry disease.
-And since they will be crawling all over your food, that means they could be spreading disease all over the food you are eating.
+Cockroaches are famous for carrying diseases and since they will be crawling all over your house, that means they could be spreading disease.

 One of the worst diseases cockroaches can transmit is the poliovirus.
 They can also transmit a range of bacteria, including salmonella.
 You could even get serious diseases such as Typhoid or dysentery from a cockroach infestation.